On the convergence of generalized kernel-based interpolation by greedy data selection algorithms: Convergence under mild conditions

 \section{Convergence under mild conditions}

 If we take a closer look at the desired convergence (\ref{convergence_property}), we see that this already includes the condition

 by definition of the subspace $\mathcal{H}_{K,\Gamma} \subset \mathcal{H}_{K}$.
 Therefore, the pointwise decay of the power functions is a {\em necessary} condition.
 We can show that it is even {\em sufficient} for the normwise convergence of the interpolation method on the whole space.
+Our following theorem generalizes the result~\cite[Proposition~2.1]{Karvonen2022} by Karvonen, who covers the special case of kernel-based Lagrange interpolation.